 - Validate the chain size.

-- Test load since the load is a major parameter to the success of a blockchain.
+- Test load.
+The load is a major parameter to the success of a Blockchain.

 - Test adding blocks to ensure that there is no leak in the block addition system and the block is added after authentication.